SmartTokenLabs/TokenScript/doc/short_paper.md

 #### Availability

 In most cases, complex token logics - for example, Crypto Kitties - are accessed by a hosted DApp.
 This reintroduces the dependencies blockchain was meant to eliminate.
 It also introduces the integration through servers in the middle, when the token logic allows to integrate several parties, like using a car ownership token as an insurance token and a membership token for the road service.
+In this model the user is dependent on the availability of a certain server.
+With Tokenscript this can be bypassed, so that the use of a token does not rely on a single source of failure.

 ### Requirements to integrate the web